-"Never mind that," quietly added the stranger, with a smile.
-"You shall not suffer harm.
-You have a son, I believe."
-The old man started and turned pale; his Slowly he raised his hand to his brow, and bent he seemed to wish to hide his tears.
-"Ha!" uttered the stranger, with sudden in terest, "have I touched a tender cord?
-Has harm befallen your boy?"
+'Never mind that,' quietly added the stranger, with a smile.
+'You shall not suffer harm.
+You have a son, I believe?
+The old man started and turned pale; his lips quivered, and his eyes filled with tears.
+Slowly he raised his hand to his brow, and bent his head, for he knew that he was weeping, and he seemed to wish to hide his tears.
+Ha!' uttered the stranger, with sudden interest, 'have I touched a tender chord?
+Has harm befallen your boy?
 Pierre drew his rough sleeve across his eyes, and then gazed up into his interlocutor's face.
-He tried to speak several times before the words came forth, but at length he raised his trembling hand towards the English ship, and in a choking tone, he said : "My boy is there-on board that ship, sir."
-"What ! on board the Englishman ?" uttered the stranger, in surprise.
-"Yes, sir," resumed Pierre, gaining more command over himself; "he was carried on board last night."
-"But how?
+He tried to speak several times before the words came forth, but at length he raised his trembling hand towards the English ship, and in a choking tone, he said- 'My boy is there-on board that ship, sir.'
+What! on board the Englishman? uttered the stranger, in surprise.
+'Yes, sir,' resumed Pierre, gaining more command over himself; 'he was carried on board last night.'
+But how?
 Why was he taken away?
-I do not understand it ?" said the other, with interest.
-"Last night, sir," answered the fisherman. wiping the tears again from his face, "while Henry and I were down here mending our nets. a boat from that ship came ashore, and an officer landed close by here. ' He came up to where I stood and asked my name and business, and when I had told him he wanted to know who Henry was.
+I do not understand it,' said the other, with interest.

+Last night, sir, answered the fisherman, wiping the tears again from his face, while Henry and I were down here mending our nets, a boat from that ship came ashore, and an officer landed close by here.
+He came up to where I stood and asked my name and business, and when I told him he wanted to know who Henry was.
 I told him he was my son, and upon that he laughed in my face, and said he was a deserter from the English navy-that my boy, my Henry, was a deserter from the English!
-Then he called up some of his men from carried him to the boat.
-But they had to work for it," added the old man, while a momentary "So I thought.
-I have been to your cot, but gleam of pride appeared in his eyes.
-"By the ISIDORE DE MONTIGNY.

-The stranger listened to this recital with deep interest, and when Pierre had finished he clutched his hands emphatically together, and gazed off upon the English ship.
+Then he called up some of his men from the boat, and they bound poor Henry's arms and carried him to the boat.
+But they had to work for it,' added the old man, while a momentary gleam of pride appeared in his eyes.
+'By the holy saints! the boy laid six of them flat upon the sand before they got him bound.'
+The stranger listened to the recital with deep interest, and when Pierre had finished he clutched his hands emphatically together, and gazed off upon the English ship.
 He remained thus for some moments, and when he turned again to the fisherman, his dark eyes were sparkling with more than common meaning.

-"Pierre Fretart," he said, "I know the meaning of the Englishman well.
+Pierre Fretart, he said, 'I know the meaning of the Englishman well.
 Your son is not the first one who has been seized in the same manner upon our coast.
-Let the Briton find a young, stout seaman who speaks his language have been more than a hundred of our poor fishermen taken in that way.
-Some two or three months since, there were about a dozen English men-of-warsmen deserted at St. Malo, and ever since the English officers have been impressing seamen upon the strength of it."
-"Yes-I know," said Pierre. " Only a week ago, they took five men in one night from the western shore of Cancalle Bay.
+Let the Briton find a young, stout seaman who can speak his language well, and he will impress him if possible.
+There have been more than an hundred of our poor fishermen taken in that way.
+Some two or three months since, there were about a dozen English men-of-wars-men deserted at St. Malo, and ever since the English officers have been impressing seamen upon the strength of it.'
+'Yes-1 know,' said Pierre.
+'Only one week ago, they took five men in one night from the western shore of Cancalle Bay.
 But what shall I do?
 How shall I live without my poor boy?
 He was all to me-so good, so kind, and so noble.
-O, I cannot live without him!"
-"We must rescue him," returned the stranger. " We?" returned the fisherman, with inquisitive surprise. " We rescue him ?"
-"Or I." added the other.
+O, I cannot live without him!

+· We must rescue him,' returned the stranger.

+· We?' returned the fisherman, with inquisitive surprise. cue him?'
+'Or L' added the other.